 Ferruccio Valcareggi (played for Fiorentina and Bologna, among others) for Italy in 1968.
 Lost the World Cup final in 1970 against Brazil, which is not that bad.

 Morten Olsen, the captain and libero of the Danish team in 1984 and 1988, was the coach of the Danish side in the 2004 and 2012 tournaments.
-Denmark didn't won, though.
+Denmark didn't win, though.

-Tempting Fate: In 2012.
-Mario Balotelli of Italy bragging that he was gonna score 4 goals against Spain.
-Indeed, there were 4 scored goals.
-On Italy's net.
+Tempting Fate: Ahead of the 2012 final, Italy's Mario Balotelli bragged that he would score 4 goals against Spain.
+Indeed, there were 4 goals in that match.
+All in Italy's net.